KirillBobkov/EPAM-Systems-Laboratory/README.md

 # EPAM-Systems-Laboratory
-This repository consists of different tasks from Epam Systems
+This repository consists of projects for Epam Systems